 Travelers embarking on the San Francisco to Reno drive can take I-80 East to reach Reno Tahoe.
 You’ll be happy to know that on this road trip, it’s just as much about the journey as it is about the destination.
 If you’re looking for the best spots to stop to stretch your legs… and maybe test out that new sled, there are plenty of opportunities for snow play off I-80 on your way to Reno so you can make the drive just as much fun as the destination itself!

 Snow parks like Donner Summit Sno-Park, Soda Springs’ Tube Town, Boreal’s Playland and Tahoe-Donner Snowplay make great stops along I-80 to take a break from driving and enjoy a few trips down the slopes.
 Make sure to plan ahead, as some snow parks require passes or reservations.

 Looking for some bigger hills to slide down?
 You’ve come to the right place – Reno Tahoe has the largest concentration of ski resorts in North America.
 And because of Reno’s proximity to Tahoe ski resorts, it means you can hit the snooze button a couple of times and still get first chair.
 Most ski resorts are within an hour of downtown Reno.

 So, whether you’re a skier, snowboarder, tubing hill champion or you love kicking back in the lodge with a mug of hot chocolate, a winter road trip to Reno Tahoe is sure to be an unforgettable experience.
 While others are hibernating for the winter, Reno Tahoe really comes to life when the snow falls, and there is no end in sight when it comes to winter activities!
-From snowshoeing to dog sledding to cross country skiing, the Reno area has everything you need to fully experience winter.
+From snowshoeing to cross country skiing, the Reno area has everything you need to fully experience winter.